 Our company-wide water quality assurance program includes vigilant monitoring throughout our systems and testing at our state-of-the-art laboratory.
-Additionally, we work diligently to maintain and operate our facilities to ensure a reliable, high-quality supply.
+Additionally, we proactively maintain and upgrade our facilities to ensure a reliable, high-quality supply.
+In 2021, we replaced nearly one mile of aging infrastructure.